I beg to move,

 That is hardly simple regulation, is it?
 We know that the Home Secretary herself was caught out and unable to give a convincing answer to the question of what was defined as mingling.

 In the time available, I am going to say that I agree absolutely with the criticisms that have been made about the definition of families and young people, but I want to concentrate on another big anomaly in these regulations, which is that they apply equally to gatherings inside and outside.
 Why do they do that, because that is completely inconsistent with the Government’s own advice to themselves?
 It is also inconsistent with the advice even coming from Professor Lockdown, who on the radio this morning was absolutely clear that the risks from the virus were much greater in an indoor setting than in an outdoor setting.
 So these regulations are arbitrary, unfair, unjustified by the evidence, unenforceable and counterproductive in undermining public confidence in Government and in the rule of law.

-The Minister who has been charged with dealing with this debate, despite the fact that these regulations were brought in by the Home Office actually—the Home Secretary introduced these regulations—could not answer my right hon.
+The Minister who has been charged with dealing with this debate, despite the fact that these regulations were actually—brought in by the Home Office the Home Secretary introduced them—could not answer my right hon.
 Friend the Member for New Forest West (Sir Desmond Swayne) as to whether there were going to be powers of entry, arrest and so on.
-I am sure a Home Office Minister would have been able to do that, but what that underlines is that we are talking about draconian powers that are restricting the liberty of the British citizen.
+I am sure a Home Office Minister would have been able to do so, but what that underlines is that we are talking about draconian powers that are restricting the liberty of the British citizen.
 We should not be introducing draconian powers without the strongest possible justification, and I do not think the Minister has set out any justification in her remarks.